Security on untrusted networks #

 url_prefix:

-Note that vmauth cannot replicate data to multiple destinations - it spreads incoming requests among the configured backends.
+Note that vmauth doesn’t replicate data amont the backends specified in the url_prefix - it spreads (load balances) incoming requests among the configured backends.
 Use vlagent for replicating the data to multiple VictoriaLogs instances or multiple VictoriaLogs clusters.

 Tenant assignment #